How do I enrol?

-Most students apply to enrol by mail or on the web, or you can call into the Information Centres at the Bongard Centre and Windermere Campus to enrol in person.
-The Information Centres are also where:
+Most students apply to enrol online, or you can call into the Hub on Level 1 to enrol in person.

-- Your photo is taken for Student ID cards
+- have your photo taken for your Student ID card

-- You can attend to other matters related to your enrolment.
+- attend to other matters related to your enrolment.

 If you are not a New Zealand Citizen, Australian Citizen, or a permanent resident of New Zealand or Australia, you will apply to enrol using the application process for international students.
 You can find more information on the International Students website.

 Should I enrol full or part-time?

 Whilst most students choose to study full-time, some students find part-time study necessary to work around other life-factors.
 Students may choose part-time study because of a range of factors, such as a need to balance work or family commitments, or because of a disability.

 The main advantage of studying part-time is that you are able to devote more time to each paper, which may result in better grades.
 This is particularly important for students who have fatigue, mental health issues and specific learning disabilities, as well as students who are parents or caregivers.

 When deciding which option is best for you, it pays to look carefully at what the papers you have chosen will demand of you.
 How many hours of lectures, tutorials, laboratories and field trips are required?
 How much reading and study will you need to commit to each paper outside of class time?
 What other commitments do you have?
 How will it affect you financially?

 If you enrol full-time but find that you cannot manage the workload, you can reduce your study to part-time by withdrawing from papers.
 Remember though, there are early deadlines for making these changes if you are seeking a fee refund.